 - Cleaned and disinfected chopping boards should be used.

-- Permitted food additives should be used as per recommended quantities; wherever necessary.
+- Permitted food additives should be used as per the recommended quantities; wherever necessary.

 - Sauces and chutneys must be stored in glass/ food grade plastic container with a proper lid.